clj-grenada/grenada-spec/README.md

    but only for JVM Clojure, as far as I see.
 Used for creating the official Clojure API documentation.

+ - [Hydrox](https://github.com/helpshift/hydrox): a sensible approach to
+   documentation.
+A tool that doesn't just dump HTML-ified doc strings, but that allows you to write beautifully formatted and structured documentation and even checks your code examples.
+Datadoc JARs could be used as a distribution format.
+With a bit of glue code it should be easy to attach all the Hydrox data to Things.

 ### Built on (infrastructure)

 Things used by Grenada.